 It’s no wonder that one of our Valenciano chef friends often says “Forget diamonds!
 Give me saffron!”

 First, timing is everything!
 Paella isn’t eaten for dinner…it’s a lunchtime or afternoon dish.
 In Spain, families congregate en mass to eat paella in restaurants.
 It is also is often cooked in huge pans for big gatherings on weekends at home.

 There are many paella competitions all over Spain and very often a giant paella is the centerpiece for the fiestas.

 Most often, the entire paella pan is brought to the table to be shared.
-Each person stakes out their section of the pan, and serves themselves from this area.
+Each person stakes out their section of the pan and serves themselves from this area.
 If you reach across the lines to snag a shrimp or piece of chicken from someone else’s section (or triangle), be prepared for a fight.

 The most coveted part of the paella is called the socarrat.
-The socarrat is a layer of rice that forms at the bottom (and usually center) of the pan that gets crispy and caramelized from the direct heat.
+The socarrat is a layer of rice that forms at the bottom (and usually center) of the pan and gets crispy and caramelized from the direct heat.

 While sometimes described as the “burnt” rice, it shouldn’t actually be burned, but rather, perfectly scorched and crunchy.
 It is not uncommon for diners to argue over who gets the biggest piece of socarrat.

 Rice was introduced to Spain during the Arab invasion in the 8th century, and its cultivation quickly spread throughout the country.
 However, it was not until the 15th century that rice became a staple food in Spain, thanks to the influence of the Moors, who had a long tradition of rice cultivation in their homeland of North Africa.

 In the early years of rice cultivation in Spain, the crop was mainly grown in the coastal regions of Valencia and Murcia, where the climate and soil conditions were ideal.